dmchale/disable-json-api/readme.txt

 3. The Settings page lets you selectively whitelist endpoints registered with the REST API, on a per-user-role basis.

 == Changelog ==

+= 1.7 =
+* Tested up to WP v5.8
+* Replace use of filemtime() with plugin version number for static file enqueues.
+Props @tangrufus for bringing this up!
+* Fixed logic bug for role-based default_allow rules.
+Props @msp1974 for the report!
+* Few small code-style updates

 = 1.6 =
 * Tested up to WP v5.6